SystemsApproach/ops/lifecycle.rst

 The second consideration has to do with where configuration state originates.
 For example, consider the addresses assigned to the servers assembled in a cluster, which might originate in an organization’s inventory system.
-Or in the case of a 5G service like Aether, there are unique identifiers assigned to mobile devices that are managed in a global subscriber database.
+Or in another example specific to Aether, it is necessary to call a remote *Spectrum Access Service (SAS)* to learn how to configure the radio settings for the small cells that have been deployed.
+Naively, you might think that’s a variable you could pull out of a YAML file stored in a git repository.
 In general, systems often have to deal with multiple—sometimes external—sources of configuration state, and knowing which copy is authoritative and which is derivative is inherently problematic.
 There is no single right answer, but situations like this raise the possibility that the authoritative copy of configuration state needs to be maintained apart from any single use of that state.

 The third consideration is how frequently this state changes, and hence, potentially triggers restarting or possibly even re-deploying a